 Caption Quality Task Force

 The Global Alliance of Speech-to-Text Captioning has launched the Caption Quality Task Force, and we need your help to build our database of captioning samples.
 This is a multi-year data-gathering and caption-monitoring project.
 The Task Force will evaluate broadcast captioning quality using the NER (number, edition error and recognition error) model.
-Data will initially be gathered via local sources across the U.S. with goals of extending that reach globally.
+Data will be gathered across the U.S. with goals of extending that reach globally.

 It will take consumers and captioners working together to protect the quality of captioning services available and to also protect the profession that provides these services.
 There is not one without the other.
 Left unattended, everyone loses.